Wednesday, May 8, 2013

 The oddball cast's performances are generally indifferent, with the only amusing work coming from Erickson, from whom Kerr seemingly still cannot get away; in a ludicrous attempt to frencify the actor, the filmmakers hide his mug behind a bushy moustache.
 The Vintage's primary interest is in its reunion of these Tea and Sympathy stars, and essentially functions as a footnote to the earlier film.
 Morgan is beautiful, but hasn't here the charisma of (let's say) Deborah Kerr.
 Former blacklistee Michael Blankfort's adaptation of Ursula Keir's novel lacks body, while television man Hayden's direction lacks finish.
 The Vintage's only real flavor is furnished by four-time Oscar winner Joseph Rutenberg's cinematography, which exquisitely captures the natural beauty of the region, and David Raskin's exultant score.
 The film isn't bad per se; it just isn't much of anything, and I could scarcely remember enough of it to write this post.
 The presence of marauding zombies, a la Jean Rollin's marvelous Les Raisins de la Mort (1978), would at least have injected a little life into the proceedings, preferably with Brigitte Lahaie in the Leone role.

 The ninety-two minute melodrama is, not surprisingly, unavailable on home video, but Turner Classic Movies occasionally airs a lovely print of this picture in its original 2.35:1 aspect ratio.
 The Cinemascope colors are positively vibrant.
-Here's The Vintage's theatrical trailer, though do be warned that you must first endure an advertisement before you get to what little good stuff there actually is.
+Here's the theatrical trailer.
 Emotions naked as the earth, indeed!

 Wednesday, August 1, 2012